jorendorff/gc-in-50-lines/README.md

 OK.
-So our scheme is going to be, first, make sure the mark bit is set to false for all objects, second, mark all objects that the application is still using, third, collect all objects that aren't marked.
+So our scheme is going to be, first, make sure the mark bit is set to false for all objects, second, mark all objects that the application is still using, third, collect all objects that aren&rsquo;t marked.

 First part first:

             for (int i = 0; i < HEAP_SIZE; i++)       // 1.  clear all mark bits
                 heap[i].marked = false;

 Then the mark part.
-I'm going to make a function to do this for us, so we only supply the root and it does the whole "flood fill" part.
+I&rsquo;m going to make a function to do this for us, so we only supply the root and it does the whole "flood fill" part.

             mark(root);                               // 2.  mark phase

 Lastly, the sweeping part.
-That's easy too:
+That&rsquo;s easy too:

             for (int i = 0; i < HEAP_SIZE; i++)       // 3.  sweep phase
                 if (!heap[i].marked)